prowler-cloud/prowler/README.md

 - 7.12  Check if Amazon Macie is enabled (Not Scored) (Not part of CIS benchmark)
 - 7.13  Check if GuardDuty is enabled (Not Scored) (Not part of CIS benchmark)
 - 7.14  Check if CloudFront distributions have logging enabled (Not Scored) (Not part of CIS benchmark)
+- 7.15  Check if Elasticsearch Service domains have logging enabled (Not Scored) (Not part of CIS benchmark)

 The `forensics-ready` group of checks uses existing and extra checks.
 To get a forensics readiness report, run this command:
 ```